'Glitches and disruptions' - The new I-League broadcast fast turning into a farce | Goal.com

 Gokulam Kerala vs NEROCA on November 30 was not telecast at all due to technical reasons.

-Most recently, the defending champions Chennai City's 2-2 draw against Aizawl FC's game saw the coverage get interrupted abruptly and the fans were left without coverage for most of the 90 minutes.
+Most recently, the defending champions Chennai City's 2-2 draw against NEROCA's game saw the coverage get interrupted abruptly and the fans were left without coverage for most of the 90 minutes.

 Forget the glitches and disruptions, the standard of telecast has been atrocious.